joshniemela/BottlenecksWithinGNN/literature/sources.md

 ## [Leave Graphs Alone: Addressing Over-Squashing without Rewiring](https://openreview.net/forum?id=vEbUaN9Z2V8)

 ## [Understanding Oversquashing in GNNs through the Lens of Effective Resistance](https://arxiv.org/pdf/2302.06835)
+The authors found out that over-squashing is a different problem from "under-reaching", which is that the network isn't large enough to be able to make a node reach another node.
+They also reproduce the results of adding a FA making all GNNs better.
+They found out that the number of edges added from the FA also correlates with a reduction in errors even if it isn't the entire layer.
+Hidden sizes are much less relevant than just adding the FA.

 ## [Hierarchical Graph Representation Learning with Differentiable Pooling](https://proceedings.neurips.cc/paper_files/paper/2018/file/e77dbaf6759253c7c6d0efc5690369c7-Paper.pdf)